Section A: Discrimination and Right to Work Checks – The Legal Tension Employers Face

 Every applicant should be given the same opportunity to evidence their right to work using one of the permitted methods, whether through an online check using a share code, a digital check via an Identity Service Provider where appropriate, or a manual document check where required under the Home Office guidance.

 The choice of method will depend on the individual’s immigration status.
-Employers cannot mandate a particular method where the law provides alternatives.
+Employers should avoid insisting on a particular form of evidence where Home Office guidance permits alternative acceptable methods or documents.

 3. Manage time-limited permission fairly